dimcaftv/Miner-3000-1.18.2/README.md

 4. Redstone torches
 5. Slime blocks

-Right click any unminable block **with an empty hand** to switch on/off.
+Right click any block **with a netherite sword** to switch on/off.

-While the mod is enabled, left click an unminable block to "mine" it.
+While the mod is enabled, left click a block to "mine" it.

 Requires allow-permanent-block-break-exploits and allow-headless-pistons to be true for paper servers